integritee-network/worker/docs/trusted-rpc-interface.md

 #### Trusted Operation
 A [`TrustedOperation`](https://github.com/integritee-network/worker/blob/17e9776cbf09d0a1dd765546f27fc4d3c7bfefc4/app-libs/stf/src/lib.rs#L112-L118) may be an indirect / direct `TrustedCallSigned` or a `Getter`.
-For the direct rpc calls, only direct Calls should be used.
+For the direct rpc calls, only direct calls should be used.

 #### Getter
 [`Getters`](https://github.com/integritee-network/worker/blob/17e9776cbf09d0a1dd765546f27fc4d3c7bfefc4/app-libs/stf/src/lib.rs#L144-L149) may be `trusted` or `public`.
 All trusted getters must be signed by the client, forming a [`TrustedGetterSigned`](https://github.com/integritee-network/worker/blob/17e9776cbf09d0a1dd765546f27fc4d3c7bfefc4/app-libs/stf/src/lib.rs#L227-L231), which contains the [`TrustedGetter`](https://github.com/integritee-network/worker/blob/17e9776cbf09d0a1dd765546f27fc4d3c7bfefc4/app-libs/stf/src/lib.rs#L204-L210) itself and the `Signature` of the sender.
 The currently supported trusted Getters are: